I’m impressed with Windows 7. After running the beta for months I’ve discovered it is everything Windows should be.

 - Buy a new PC with Windows 7 Professional.
 Throw my existing, perfectly serviceable machine into a landfill.
 Have a better computer experience but stop sleeping at night because I’m destroying the planet.

-Revert to Vista or XP.
+- Return to Vista or XP.
 This costs nothing – but will give me a more annoying computer experience than at present.